256dpi/lwmqtt/README.md

 ## Installation

-The library is available on [PlatformIO](https://platformio.org/lib/show/617/MQTT).
-You can install it by running: `pio lib install "LWMQTT"`.
+The library is available on [PlatformIO](https://registry.platformio.org/libraries/256dpi/LWMQTT).
+You can install it by running: `pio lib install "256dpi/LWMQTT"`.

 ## Release Management